UnknownAMD/CTFU/README.md

 # CTFU
-Updated version of the Clickteam Fusion Army Knife Decompiler
+Updated version of the Clickteam Fusion UCK Decompiler

 THIS WAS ORIGINALLY MADE BY @1987kostya and @lily-snow-9!!